 \section{Conclusions}

-We have calculated the differential cross sections for the energy transfer distribution of the coherent $\eta$ meson production in the proton nucleus reaction.
-The $\eta$ meson in the final state appears due to the decay of $N^*(1535)$ produced in the intermediate state.
-The $N^*$ excitation is occurred due to the $\pi^0$ and $\eta$ meson exchange interactions.
-The contribution of the pion exchange interaction to the cross section is much larger than that of the $\eta$ meson exchange interaction.
-The interference of these interactions increases the cross section significantly.
-The reduction in the cross section due to the $N^*$ nucleus potential is less than that due to the $\eta$ meson nucleus potential.
-Both of these potentials shift the peak position towards the higher value of the energy transferred $q_0$ to the nucleus.
-Compare to the plane wave results, the initial and final state interactions shift the peak position towards the lower value of $q_0$, and they drastically reduce the cross section at the peak.
+We have calculated the differential cross sections for the energy distribution of $\eta$ meson which is produced coherently in the proton nucleus (scalar-isovector) reaction.
+The $\eta$ meson in the final state appears because of the decay of $N^*(1535)$ produced in the intermediate state.
+The $N^*$ excitation in the nucleus is occurred due to the $\pi^0$ and $\eta$ meson exchange interactions between the projectile proton and a nucleon inside the nucleus.
+The contribution of the pion exchange interaction to the cross section is much smaller than that of the $\eta$ meson exchange interaction.
+The cross section is drastically reduced because of the hadron nucleus interactions.